The Present Simple and Adverbs of Frequency

 What's an adverb of frequency?
 It answers the question "How often do you do something?"

-But rarely, always, seldom and never must NOT be placed after the verb :
+Rarely, always, seldom and never must NOT be placed after the verb:

 Examples: